-11 Layered beans, peas, and lentils with a classic French bouquet garni combine with kielbasa sausage and chicken to make this our #1 selling bean soup.
-A long-simmering soup – worth the wait!
+An eleven legume mix of beans, peas, and lentils combines with kielbasa sausage and chicken to make this our #1 selling bean soup.
+A long-simmering soup-worth the wait!

 11-Bean Soup Mix Ingredients: